Techbedo/honyomi/docs/USER_GUIDE.md

 Welcome to Honyomi!
 This guide will help you get started with your language learning PDF reader.

+## What's New in 2025

+- **Material 3**: Modern design, NavigationRail, card-based layout.
+- **Context Menu**: Add words from PDF and Dictionary via right-click or "..." button, all word types available.
+- **SnackBar**: All notifications use awesome_snackbar_content with localized texts.
+- **Search & Filtering**: Dictionary supports search by word/translation, tabs for All/New/Learned.
+- **Unified Add Word Dialog**: Same dialog for PDF and Dictionary, supports all word types.
+- **Consistent Settings Spacing**: All settings blocks have equal vertical spacing for a harmonious look.

 ## Table of Contents

 - [Getting Started](#getting-started)